 Here are some tips on how to better play piano and read music at the same time.
 Learn how not to look at your hands while reading music, since this is the best way to learn to read and play fluently: How to Play Piano and Read Music at the Same Time!

-Continue with an important lesson on how to read piano music better by using musical and intuitive tools for note reading: Read Piano Music Better: In Theory vs Practice
+Continue with an important lesson on how to read piano music easier by using musical and intuitive tools for note reading: How to Read Piano Music Easier

 For the intermediate player: Here is a method to learn the notes of a piece quickly and easily.